Kvikvne/socket-csv/README.md

-# Universal Robots Data Receiver
+# Socket to CSV Data Receiver

 This Python application allows you to receive data from a client using a socket connection and save the received data to a CSV file.
 It provides a simple graphical user interface (GUI) for configuring the server's IP address and port, as well as starting and stopping the server.